Answers from our Experts

 • I have recently had a miscarriage; how soon can I start trying to get pregnant again?

 For early, uncomplicated pregnancy loss, some women were advised to wait 3 months.
 But, according to a growing body of evidence, there is no reason to delay attempting pregnancy again after having a loss.
 In fact, some studies have shown that the uterus might be more receptive to a pregnancy following an early loss.
 If the loss was due to an ectopic or molar pregnancy, or accompanied by other complications (like infection), then that might require longer follow-up prior to attempting to conceive again.
+Of note, though, ovulation can take days or weeks to resume after an early pregnancy loss.

 • I have been diagnosed with polycystic ovarian syndrome, will this make getting pregnant difficult and why?